assaf/zombie/doc/new-events.md

 In addition, it handles the following events.

+`active (window)`

+Emitted when this window becomes the active window.

+`closed (window)`

+Emitted when a window is closed.

 `created (browser)`

 Emitted when a new browser instance is created.
 Allows you to modify the browser instance, e.g. add or modify supported features.

-`opened (window)`
+`done ()`

-Emitted when a window is opened.
+Emitted whenever the event loop is empty.

-`closed (window)`
+`event (event, target)`

-Emitted when a window is closed.
+Emitted whenever a DOM event is fired on the target element, document or window.

-`active (window)`

-Emitted when this window becomes the active window.
+`focus (element)`

+Emitted whenever an input element receives the focus.

 `inactive (window)`

 Emitted when this window is no longer the active window.

+`interval (function, interval)`

+Emitted whenever an interval event (`setInterval`) is fired, with the function and interval.

+`loaded (document)`

+Emitted when a document is loaded into a window or frame.
+This event is emitted after the HTML is parsed and loaded into the Document object.

 `loading (document)`

 Emitted when a document is loaded into a window or frame.
 This event is emitted with an empty Document object, before parsing the HTML response.

-`loaded (document)`
+`opened (window)`

-Emitted when a document is loaded into a window or frame.
-This event is emitted after the HTML is parsed and loaded into the Document object.
+Emitted when a window is opened.

-`event (event, target)`
+`timeout (function, delay)`

-Emitted whenever a DOM event is fired on the target element, document or window.
+Emitted whenever a timeout event (`setTimeout`) is fired, with the function and delay.